medvir/ptmismatch/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of ptmismatch is to find and summarize primer binding sites within a given set of sequences to estimate priming efficiency during a polymerase chain reaction (PCR).
+The goal of ptmismatch (primer-template mismatch) is to find and summarize primer binding sites within a given set of sequences to estimate priming efficiency during a polymerase chain reaction (PCR).

 ## Installation